Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Eram sempre obras de titulos ponderosos: Galera da Innocencia, Espelho Milagroso, Tristeza dos Mal Desherdados...

-They were always works with weighty titles: Galaxy of Innocence, Miraculous Mirror, Sorrow of the Misfortunates...
+They were always works with weighty titles: Galera da Innocencia, Miraculous Mirror, Sadness of the Unloved...

 O typo venerando, o papel amarellado com picadas de traça, a grave encadernação freiratica, a fitinha verde marcando a pagina―encantavam-me!

-The venerable type, the yellowed paper with moth bites, the grave, friar-like binding, the green ribbon marking the page—they enchanted me!
+The venerable type, the yellowed paper with moth bites, the serious Freitatic binding, the green ribbon marking the page - they enchanted me!

 Depois, aquelles dizeres ingenuos em letra gorda davam uma pacificação a todo o meu sêr, sensação comparavel á paz penetrante d'uma velha cêrca de mosteiro, na quebrada d'um valle, por um fim suave de tarde, ouvindo o correr d'agua triste...

-Then, those naive sayings in bold print brought a sense of calm to my entire being, a feeling comparable to the serene peace of an old monastery wall in a valley, on a soft evening, listening to the sad flow of water...
+Then, those naive sayings in bold letters gave a pacification to my whole being, a sensation comparable to the penetrating peace of an old monastery fence, in the broken of a valley, at a gentle end of the afternoon, listening to the sad running of water...

 Uma noite, ha annos, eu começára a lêr, n'um d'esses in-folios vetustos, um capitulo intitulado Brecha das Almas; e ia cahindo n'uma somnolencia grata, quando este periodo singular se me destacou do tom neutro e apagado da pagina, com o relevo d'uma medalha d'ouro nova brilhando sobre um tapete escuro: copío textualmente: